nygard89/YCSB/riak/README.md

 LICENSE file.
 -->

 Riak KV Client for Yahoo!
-Cloud System Benchmark (YCSB)
+Cloud Serving Benchmark (YCSB)
 =======================================================

 The Riak KV YCSB client is designed to work with the Yahoo!
-Cloud System Benchmark (YCSB) project (https://github.com/brianfrankcooper/YCSB) to support performance testing for the 2.x.y line of the Riak KV database.
+Cloud Serving Benchmark (YCSB) project (https://github.com/brianfrankcooper/YCSB) to support performance testing for the 2.x.y line of the Riak KV database.

 Creating a <i>bucket-type</i> to use with YCSB
 ----------------------------